Sign in to your account

 What happens after the RBS (Random Blood Sugar) test?

-• Once enough blood is collected, the tourniquet is released and the needle is removed.
+• Once enough blood has been collected, the tourniquet is released, and the needle is removed.

 • A cotton ball or gauze is placed on the site, followed by a small bandage or dressing to stop any bleeding.